 I was scrolling through my Instagram feed and saw a post asking TCKs what music helped them cope with the challenges of TCK life.
 As I read the comments, one title caught my eye.
 The song was about having no roots.

 Although I didn’t like the artist’s style of music, her words intrigued me.
-As a TCK, she moved around constantly, and in the song, she referred to herself as a gipsy travelling at night.
+She moved around constantly as a TCK, and in the song, she referred to herself as a gipsy travelling at night.
 Consequently, she didn’t have any roots.

 Lack of Roots

-For all TCKs, however you explain it, the feeling is the same.
+However you explain it, the feeling is the same for many TCKs.
 We don’t belong anywhere, we don’t know where home is, and we don’t have deep roots that bind us to a particular place.

 I have been reading through Colossians in my quiet time, and one passage made me think about this topic.

 “As ye have therefore received Christ Jesus the Lord, so walk ye in him: Rooted and built up in him, and stablished in the faith, as ye have been taught, abounding therein with thanksgiving.”
 Colossians 2:6–7 KJV

 We are to walk in Christ’s footsteps if we have received Him as Lord.
 How do we do that?
 By being rooted and built up in Him.

 Rooted.
 To most people, it means getting all the popular culture references, knowing the slang, and knowing everyone in your neighbourhood.
 More than that, though, it means feeling at home when you walk into a place.
 It means having deep ties with a town.
 It means feeling distinctly one way.
 It means feeling patriotic.
 It means having one language, one culture, and one place embedded into the wiring of your brain and the emotion of your heart.